 The most terrifying event during my ordeals happened on the fifteenth day, that is on August 19th.
 What happened was so shocking and unexplainable that my neighbors still whisper about it to this very day.

-I ran out of Mrs. Howkins’s salon without a word and I ran up to my room like a madman, taking the steps by two to check what I’d read on the paper.
+I ran out of Mrs. Howkins’s parlour without a word and up to my room like a madman, taking the steps two at a time to check what I’d read on the paper.
 My door slammed into the wall with a loud bang as I exploded into the room and I strode to the window right away.
-The heavy drapery was closed exceptionally even though I opened it like I did every morning and I tied it up to the side with the usual ribbons.
+The heavy drapery was closed even though I opened it like I did every morning and I had tied itto the side with the usual ribbons.
 Mrs. Howkins arrived to the room, panting in the effort to keep up with me, when I open the crimson velvet curtain and she heard the terrified cry that escaped my throat.
 The window glass was nowhere to be seen.

 I looked down at the paper in my hand which got a bit crumpled in the hurry.
 The recognizance contained the price of the new sheet of glass and the working costs of its fitting by Mr. James Epping, carpenter.

-After clearing her thoughts, my landlady added that she accepted me to pay for the damage as soon as possible, then she turned around and was about to leave.
-I, however, simply had to ask her about the reason of my trepidation, knowing that with this I’d risk her faith in my sanity and my decent life and maybe even my lodging here.
+After clearing her thoughts, my landlady added that she expted me to pay for the damage as soon as possible, then she turned around and was about to leave.
+I however, simply had to ask her about the reason of my trepidation, knowing that with this I’d risk her faith in my sanity and my decent life and maybe even my lodging here.

 “Excuse me, Mrs. Howkins, but are you quite sure that the carvings were inside the window and not outside?”

-She thrust her eyes into mine and I saw the sad doubt in my direction I had been worried about.
+She looked at me sternly and I saw the concern for my wellbeing I had been worried about.
 She reassured me that Mrs. Eva Bennett, the maid who discovered the carvings, Mr. Jacobs, who resided in the neighboring room and who was called over to give his testimony, Mr. Eppings the carpenter and naturally Mrs. Howkins herself have all examined the carvings and they covered, without any doubt, the inside of the glass sheet.
 The witnesses all testified it with their signature.

 Another terrifying thought wormed its way into my confused ponderings.
-Provided that my ordeals were real, what would happen the night when my terrifying visitor returned to continue his demonic creation,that had disappeared?
+Provided that my ordeals were real, what would happen that night when my terrifying visitor returned to continue his demonic creation that had disappeared?
 Wouldn’t it be safer to accept the sanctuary of the servant’s room for tonight?

 I decided to sleep in the basement.
 The servant’s room I was given was narrow and puritan, but at least I could hope that I would sleep through the night peacefully after such a long time.
 If I had known that this room was empty, I would have moved down here much earlier and then my fate might have turned differently.
 At least it was reassuring to hang on to this thought – today I know it was nothing but wishful thinking.

 The next thing I remember from that night was the familiar sound of my own shouting, which seemed unbearable even after so many times, mixed into the whistling, screeching and the horrible scratching of a metal instrument on glass.
 It was as though my eyelids had been torn open by an unknown force and my paralyzed eyes stared again at the ceiling I had seen so many times before.
-The shivers and the burning fever that pushed my weakening body to the edge of exhaustion seemed insignificant compared to the realization that yet again I was lying in my own bed in my own room.
-Everything happened like on the horrible nights before even though that a few hours ago I lay my head to sleep in the basement and I even got rid of the key of my chamber, not to mention the fact that there was no glass in the window.
+The shivers and the burning fever that pushed my weakening body to the edge of exhaustion seemed insignificant compared to the realization that, yet again, I was lying in my own bed in my own room.
+Everything happened like on the previous nights even though, a few hours ago I laid my head to sleep in the basement and I even got rid of the key tof my chamber, not to mention the fact that there was no glass in the window.

 I spent seven days in hospital.
 According to my doctor, Dr. Lewis, I was found unconscious in my room the morning after that horrible night.
 I lay unconscious for two days in some kind of profound dream from which they couldn’t wake me with any medication or therapy.
-On the afternoon of the third day I woke up without any precedent or any sign worthy of mention and my strength also returned by the next morning.
-I was submitted to different physical and psychological examinations for days, but since they didn’t find any measurable deformation or lasting injury, I left the hospital after six days.
+On the afternoon of the third day I woke up without any warning and my strength returned by the next morning.
+I submitted to different physical and psychological examinations for days, but since they didn’t find any measurable deformation or lasting injury, I left the hospital after seven days.

 I was lucky and nobody noticed my arrival and I hurried up to my room and locked the door behind me.
-I looked around in my well-known lodgings and had to realise that glass had disappeared from all of the furniture.
+I looked around in my lodgings and confirmed that glass had disappeared from all of the furniture.
 The horror I’d experience before I passed out wasn’t a dream then, it all happened.
 The new glass sheet brought by the carpenter rested against the wall, signalling its superfluousness.
-The thick curtain was closed, most probably Mrs. Howkins had closed in after I was found and taken to hospital.
-I reached for the heavy velvet with trembling hands then, after some hesitation, I yanked it open.
+The thick curtain was closed, most probably Mrs. Howkins had closed it after I was found and taken to hospital.
+I reached for the heavy velvet with trembling hands, after some hesitation, I yanked it open.
 Interestingly enough it wasn’t a sigh of fear but of relief that escaped my lungs: the familiar, horrifying scratches were still carved in the window.
 However much I was afraid of the meaning of those carvings, after the memory of the horror that had been tormenting me for so long, I wouldn’t have been able to bear if it had disappeared.
-That moment I realised that those tormenting nights of madness, my nocturnal visitor arriving from an unknown dimension and the horror of inertness all belonged to me, they had woven their web across my cells and I couldn’t be a whole without them again.
-I took an involuntary step away from the window as I was wrestling with these new discoveries, but I couldn’t tear my eyes away from the seemingly chaotic lines of the unknown horror even for a second.
+That moment I realised that those tormenting nights of madness, my nocturnal visitor arriving from an unknown dimension and the horror of my paralysiswere all a part of me, they had woven their web across my cells and I couldn’t be a whole without them again.
+I took an involuntary step away from the window as I was wrestling with these new discoveries, but I couldn’t tear my eyes away from the seemingly chaotic lines of the horror even for a second.
 As I stood silently in front of my own window struggling with my thoughts, the undeniable realisation dawned upon me: the unnameable nocturnal monster would not visit me again because it had finished its masterpiece.
-I couldn’t explain how, but I knew with unfailing certitude.
+I couldn’t explain how, but I knew that with unfailing certitude.

-Before I could move to crouch under the window and look at the map from the familiar, unnatural position to see what the creation of my dreadful visitor had to show me, I had a vision the like of which I’d never experienced before.
+Before I could move to crouch under the window and look at the map from the familiar, unnatural position to see what the creation of my dreadful visitor had to show me, I had a vision, the like of which I’d never experienced before.
 I don’t know how to describe it: it was as though I had a weak feeling of vertigo, my knees gave in for a moment and I thought I would collapse.
-Fortunately, I remained conscious, the last thing I needed was to be taken back to hospital just a few hours after I’d left.
+Fortunately I remained conscious, the last thing I needed was to be taken back to hospital just a few hours after I’d left.
 The next moment a cool breeze touched my face which seemed to have come, in some unexplainable way, from the glass of the closed window.
-A strange smell filled my room, not strongly, but very discreetly, yet in an easily recognisable manner: it was as though the smell of the salty see got mixed into an old, musty denseness and an unfamiliar sour stench.
-I have no explanation whatsoever for what I saw afterwards: it was as if the lines carved into the hard glass began to move, they reordered themselves and suddenly every detail of that unfamiliar world opened up to me, which I had only seen in the form of a rudimentary map crouching under the window.
+A strange smell filled my room, not strongly, but faintly, yet in an easily recognisable manner: it was as though the smell of the salty sea got mixed into an old, musty denseness and an unfamiliar sour stench.
+I have no explanation whatsoever for what I saw afterwards: it was as if the lines carved into the hard glass began to move.
+They reordered themselves and suddenly every detail of that unfamiliar world opened up to me, which I had only seen in the form of a rudimentary map crouching under the window.
 The picture I saw wasn’t just a map anymore, but a vivid landscape where suddenly hills and mountains rose from the grassland in the middle of the glass.
-The Miskatonic river crossed it with its unfamiliar bends and tributaries as I’d already seen it carved to the glass.
-The scratches and lines changed place right in front of my eyes and by the time the miraculous vision was over I knew that I was seeing our own region, however not in its current version but in an unimaginably ancient state as it existed long before the appearance of humanity.
-The vibrating change of the glass, the sceneries appearing one after the other showed me the secrets of various places: some of them I recognised right away: the city of Arkham, Dunwich, Innsmouth, the harbour of Kingsport and the infamous town of witch trials some centuries ago, Salem.
-There were places I had no exact information about: an island in one of the wide bands of the Miskatonic river which didn’t exist in our days or a mountain like shape not far from the town of Worcester.
+The Miskatonic river crossed it with its unfamiliar bends and tributaries as I’d already seen carved to the glass.
+The scratches and lines changed place right in front of my eyes.
+By the time the miraculous vision was over I knew that I was seeing our own region, however not in its current version but in an unimaginably ancient state as it existed long before the appearance of humanity.
+The vibrations changed the glass, the sceness appearing one after the other showed me the secrets of various places: some of them I recognised right away: the city of Arkham, Dunwich, Innsmouth, the harbour of Kingsport and the infamous town of witch trials some centuries ago; Salem.
+There were places I had no exact information about: an island in one of the wide bands of the Miskatonic river which didn’t exist in our days or a mountain-like shape not far from the town of Worcester.
 As I stood wordlessly before this otherworldly apparition without any kind of rational explanation, the call of this familiar, yet unfamiliar world washed over me.
-I don’t know what creatures could have roamed the Earth before us, but their consciousness, their memory, their essence had found me in some mysterious and terrifying way from the distant past.
+I don’t know what creatures could have roamed the Earth before us, but their consciousness, their memory, their essence had found me, in some mysterious and terrifying way, from the distant past.
 Although my every cell trembled from the realisation, a feeling more powerful than fear came over me: the excitement of explorers who glimpsed the shores of an undiscovered world for the first time.
 I didn’t know if I was awake or dreaming, if I was really standing in front of my window or lying in a dark hospital room in the deadly embrace of a consuming coma, but at that moment I found peace.